 - Typewolf: Get font recommendations, see what’s trending, and get guides and resources.

-- Free Faces: Browse fonts by styles and get all the information you need for that typeface.
+- Free Faces: Browse fonts by style and get all the information you need for that typeface.

 - Freebiesbug – Free Fonts: Get handpicked free fonts for your web and graphics need.